 The same applies to investors buying a single stock and planning to hold it for a long time.
 Float can increase short-term volatility, but it is not a fundamental driver of company value.
 That’s determined by the quality of the company and the relevance of the product to the market.

 The only group that float may affect is investors who like to move in and out of stocks regularly.
 If a stock has a low float, it could have high volatility over a shorter time – something traders can use to their advantage.

 In some cases, low trading volumes can also lead to larger bid-ask spreads: This is the difference between the price at which investors can sell the share to the market, and the price at which they can buy.

 Generally, lower float means that you have to sell lower and buy stocks higher to cover the risk faced by other market participants.
 Timing purchases and sales, therefore, depends on how good the stock is in terms of float.

 Lastly, the float also indicates the ability of a firm to raise capital.
 Companies with low float – those whose insiders hold more shares – have more shares to sell to the market to raise capital.
-Elon Musk, for instance, owns 17 percent of Tesla Motors, a stake worth around $200 billion as of December 2021.
+Elon Musk, for instance, owns 17 percent of Tesla Motors, a stake worth around $200 billion.